MiloMindbender/UE4VirtualProduction/VPStudio/README.md

 * An Unreal bug with socket snapping that prevented using it to attach things to camera rigs and trackers has supposedly been fixed.
 Need to test this as it would simplify the blueprints used for trackers and rigs.
 * Need an autorig that supports ballheads better, the current one doesn't have a pivot point below tracker where a ballhead's ball would be.
+* How to rotate/scale the live camera or do simple billboard stuff.
+* Fix problem with editor window displaying non-square pixels when play is pressed.
+* Test with 4.27
+* Need workflow for still pictures
+* Test syncing of external video image sequence
+* Virtual clapper for scene sync, where are assets for take recorder?
+* Checkout new TouchOSC
+* Make touchOSC layout that works with VPStudio default
+* Layered recording tutorial
+* Neuron mocap recording tutorial

+# Important changes starting with Release 8

+Since release 8 I've made a few changes to the default setup and documentation.
+The default is now ONE camera.
+If you need TWO [read this](https://github.com/MiloMindbender/UE4VirtualProduction/blob/master/VPStudio/TwoCamera.md) to see how to get the old setup back.

+The default setup is VIVE trackers coming in over LiveLink.
+If you need to get tracking from "MotionController" components or custom tracking plugins instead they are covered in a section of [this document.](https://github.com/MiloMindbender/UE4VirtualProduction/blob/master/VPStudio/Tracking.md)

+The tracker debugger and telemetry viewer has it's own document, [read it here](https://github.com/MiloMindbender/UE4VirtualProduction/blob/master/VPStudio/TelemetryViewer/README.md)

+The new tool for measuring your studio has it's own document, [read it here](https://github.com/MiloMindbender/UE4VirtualProduction/blob/master/VPStudio/RecordMeasurements.md)

-# Updating to New Releases PLEASE BACKUP
+# Updating to New Releases BACKUP!

-PLEASE make BACKUP copies of all your work before trying to update to a new VPStudio!
-Every release of VPStudio may have significant changes so you want backups of everything you have customized in case one of these changes breaks things.
-Releases are numbered with integers starting at 1, the largest release number will be the latest one.
+This is a learning and teaching project, not a commercial product so a new release may not do everything the same way as previous the last one.
+ALWAYS make a copy of your project before updating it to a new VPStudio so if something doesn't work like you expect you can fall back to that working copy.
+My release numbers are always whole numbers, the largest one will be the latest.

-The main branch of github is updated FREQUENTLY as I work on it.
+The main branch on github is ALWAYS A WORK IN PROGRESS and may have unfinished or broken features!
+Almost everyone should get the [latest release from the releases section](https://github.com/MiloMindbender/UE4VirtualProduction/releaseshere) main branch of github is updated FREQUENTLY as I work on it.
 Using the green button to clone or download a ZIP of the repository from the main github page may get you unfinished and untested code.
 Please use the [latest release from the releases section](https://github.com/MiloMindbender/UE4VirtualProduction/releaseshere) or clone the repository from the latest numbered release tag.

 VPStudio is NOT A PRODUCT, it is an example that has to be customized for your hardware and studio.
 Keep track of the changes you had to make to previous versions.
 Usually these are small and can be quickly copied over to the new VPStudio.